The Homer Calendar

 Richard Kalman and Josh Belkin see more than echoes of crypto-Judaism in the show; they propose that the Simpsons are Sephardic crypto-Jews themselves.
 The show "displays a knowledge of the Sephardic tradition that would make Rabbi Moses ben Maimon blush."
 Read their detailed, engrossing article, Sephardic Tradition and "The Simpsons" Connections.

-For years, Jewish teachers have been using the Simpsons to sell their Jewish content.
+For years, Jewish educators have been using the Simpsons to sell Jewish content.
 For example, Sinai Temple in Los Angeles had a Torah study class that watched 10 Simpsons episodes "as a springboard for deeper discussions on Jewish beliefs and values," and Limmud London included a session, The Wisdom of the Simpsons: Learning Jewish Values from our Favourite Animated Family ("You've heard of Pirkei Avot; now it's time to study Pirkei Simpsons").
 We heard a few years back from the educator at the New North London Synagogue, who was using the Calendar with her 5th graders, and also has a Simpsons mock seder, acts out the weekly Torah portion Simpsons style, and has the students discuss how Bart and Lisa would have reacted to Egyptian slavery.
 And Rabbi Jeffrey Mitelman asked in 2014, What (and How) The Simpsons Can Teach Us All" (answer: why you should learn Hebrew, somehow).

 Or for the more traditional, Rabbi Uri C. Cohen of Princeton has given a talk called "Religion and the Simpsons: HaDat vehaD'oh!"
 And try listening to this 2003 shiur titled "Simpsons in Halakha" by Orthodox Rabbi Daniel Z. Feldman.